Kadoo tours, Watsons Bay, Sydney Harbour National Park, New South Wales

 Dharwra Aboriginal Cultural Tours is a new Indigenous tour company operating out of Canberra.
 They offer a range of guided tours from two to six hours in which local Ngunawal Traditional Custodians interpret various sites of significance in and around Canberra.
 You’ll learn about bush foods, artefacts and their traditional uses.
 Locations include Mount Majura, Mount Taylor, Black Mountain, Brindabella Mountains and Namadgi National Park.
 You can also sign up for a range of other activities including twilight tours, traditional weaving workshops, traditional doll/animal making workshop, bush tucker cooking class and Ngunawal language introduction.
 Watch this space for helicopter tours and kayak tours of the area.

-The Quandamooka Festival runs from July to September with over 50 events that take place across Brisbane and Redlands, including Aboriginal cultural tours, traditional song and dance, music, art exhibitions, workshops, film nights, traditional food, markets, whale watching tours, storytelling, weaving, sand art, sporting events, speaker’s forums and much more.
+The Quandamooka Festival has over 50 events that take place across Brisbane and Redlands, including Aboriginal cultural tours, traditional song and dance, music, art exhibitions, workshops, film nights, traditional food, markets, whale watching tours, storytelling, weaving, sand art, sporting events, speaker’s forums and much more.
 Also on offer are year-round Aboriginal land and sea tours of Quandamooka country with experienced Aboriginal guides, Elders and rangers.

 More articles like this